 PhD, MA, St. Mary’s University

-Human dignity and humiliation studies; human rights concerns; growth and empowerment for traditionally marginalized groups (including women, communities of color, transgender persons)
+Human dignity and humiliation studies; human rights concerns; growth and empowerment for traditionally marginalized groups (including women, communities of color, and transgender persons)